 Send Large Files: A Guide for Media & Entertainment Professionals

-What is a “large” digital file?
+What is our current definition of a “large” digital file?
 Defining what a large file is certainly has not remained static.
 What was an unwieldy large file five years ago might be considered small today.
 For the general public and typical consumers, files ranging from 500MB to 2GB might be considered large.
-However, in fields such as science, business, and entertainment, such file sizes are comparatively small.
+However, in fields such as media and entertainment, life science, and other data-intensive businesses, such file sizes are comparatively small.

 In the media and entertainment industry, where video acquisition and display technology advance rapidly, the concept of “large” shifts.
 And while the idea of what a large file constantly changes — from SD to 4K, DV to RAW — the challenges of preparing, securing and sending large files remain.